Sunderland Urban Ultra

 Just before 8am we congregated outside ready to be let loose around Sunderland.
 Off we went with a dip into Backhouse Park and the first set of steps for the day before heading to Hendon promenade and along the cliffs where we shuffled past another 2 former TBH members in the form of Walt and Sue Cartwright.
 Hitting the edge of Rhyope we took the path back towards Silksworth for a gentle runnable section before going past the boxing club and an old pit wheel.
 An uphill section followed by steps downhill took us towards the woods where we scrambled up a muddy bank between the trees, with plenty of tree trunks to aid our uphill struggle.
 We broke out by Tunstall quarry before another uphill section in the direction of our first Trig Point of the day in the form of Tunstall Hill.
 A few quick photos and a breather to take in the stunning panoramic views and we were off again for a very cautious scramble downhill on the wet rocks.
 Everyone was helping everyone out for this section as it was very unsure footing.
 A sneaky, almost hidden path took us across a field and heading towards more woodland.
 This was one of the trickiest parts of the route as we came to another very steep muddy bank (I was told the race team were very close to putting in a rope for the runners to use at this point).
 A few false starts and a scramble using roots, tree trunks and tufts of stubborn grass and we were up!
 That was hard work but we had made the summit.
 At this point we had fell into a natural pace with Nina Jensen from Claremont.
 Into Silksworth Complex for the first feed station and checkpoint.
 This was actually an option to do the parkrun and complete the parkrun challenge and aim for the parkrun cup.
 This would involve aiming to be the fastest person around parkrun who also completed the entire ultra route.
 Sensibly forfeiting our cup aspirations we gave our numbers to the marshalls, had a few sweets and some cola before getting our bearings and shuffling to the next checkpoint.

 It was here where Emma parted ways with us as runners took two different routes around the playing fields.
 Dave made the executive decision to follow the route right as Emma went left.
 We’d assumed both routes would rejoin together but it would turn out that this wasn’t quite the case.
 Leaving the complex we had a few orientation stutters as we got out bearings and we were out roaming the streets of Sunderland again.
 Heading into the Barnes Park extension we felt like we were heading eternally uphill as we located our second Trig Point of the day.
 The good thing about Trig Points is generally they’re very easy to spot!
 Down the hill we went and crossed over the A19 via a bridge.
 We clambered over a barrier for a mini-downhill section before dippings back through the trees and emerging into Herrington Park.
 Having a slight taster of the the cross-country course we climbed to the circle of stones for another opportunity to take in the fantastic views.
 From this point we could see our next landmark along the journey in the form of Penshaw Monument.
 Mr Rowe had revealed that he had never actually visited Penshaw Monument, so this was going to be his maiden visit.
 He was in for a treat as we approached the newly refurbished steps.
 The climb is never easy, but having already put 10 or so miles in our legs this was a slog.
 We made it to the top slightly breathless but exhilarated and as we skirted the monument we passed our third trig Point of the route.
 Down we went into the woods and it was here that we decided to enjoy the scenery and add on a few miles as we felt the freedom of running through the lush orange and red carpet of leaves.
 Approaching a farmer’s field with barbed wire wrapped around the stile and fence we realised that this probably wasn’t the correct route.
-A little bit of back tracking and having to ask a guy at the golf course and another guy walking his dogs we somehow managed to get back on track to locate Checkpoint 2 at Cox Green.
+A little bit of back tracking and having to ask a guy, in his golf cart, at the golf course and another guy walking his dogs we somehow managed to get back on track to locate Checkpoint 2 at Cox Green.
 Another cupful of cola and our numbers checked off we were ready to go again.
 We bumped into a bunch of girls doing the relay here and shuffled off as they got themselves checked off.

 We set off alongside the River Wear, made familiar by having done some of the Trail Outlaws races.
 Cutting across the entrance to the Washington Wetlands Centre (formerly Washington Wildfowl Trust) and here we decided to add on a few more miles again, because 37 doesn’t seem enough.
 We managed to make the route so interesting that we circled a farm from entirely the wrong direction and caught up, yes, caught up to the tail runner!
 It turns out that Terry Topping, who was tailrunner had also devised the route so he was the ideal person to have bumped into.
 He was with a couple of lads who had decided to take on the parkrun challenge.
 Talking to him we realised there were some more technical parts of the route coming later.
 We stuck with him for a little while until we knew where we were going.
 Popping under a bridge and climbing another set of steps we found ourselves running alongside the busy A19 as it headed back south over the River Wear.
 A section of downhill running past the Golden Lion pub had us drop back down to sea/river level to run along the south bank of the Wear.
 We plodded past the boat club where there must have been a regatta going on as it was crazy busy.
 Also, turns out that the majority of people carrying oars and/or boats have no spacial awareness as several of them tried to take our heads off or impale us.
 A gentle climb and we made it up to the south side of the new Northern Spire bridge.
 We crossed over the bridge and dropped into Castletown Dene.
 The paths along here were a bit tricky underfoot so we resorted to the shuffle/walk tactic before a steep turn up another muddy hill.
 This was perhaps the most difficult part of the course as we put our heads down and made steady upward progress.
 Making it to the top I was left with burning quads and glutes.
 That was brutal!
 Along the path and we opened out at Checkpoint 3, Hylton Castle.
 This was the busiest checkpoint so far as many of the people doing the relay handed over to their partners.
 Taking on some fuel, a top up of water and some more cola and we were refreshed and ready to go.
 Dave, Nina and myself headed off to make some more progress as we were officially over halfway now.